artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-12-26-debian-sid.md

 ---
 layout: post
-title:  "Installing Debian sid on QEMU"
+title: Installing Debian sid on QEMU
-categories: software debian
+categories: linux
 ---

 This is the Debian setup where most of the examples shown on the website should work.